bioinfoUQAM/TOUCAN/README.md

 # **TOUCAN: Supervised learning for fungal BGC discovery**

-A supervised learning approach to predict Biosynthetic Gene Clusters (BGCs) in fungi based on a combination of feature types (k-mers, Pfam protein domains, and GO terms).
+A supervised learning framework to predict Biosynthetic Gene Clusters (BGCs) in fungi based on a combination of feature types (k-mers, Pfam protein domains, and GO terms).

 ## **How to: Classification**